Rules & Standards

 Production-tested best practices loaded into every session.

-Rules are loaded automatically at session start.
-They're not suggestions — they're enforced standards.
-Coding standards load conditionally based on the file type being edited, keeping context lean.
-Your project-level rules in .claude/rules/ are loaded alongside Pilot's built-ins and take precedence when they overlap.
+Rules load automatically at session start — they're enforced standards, not suggestions.
+Pilot ships 11 built-in rules plus 5 coding standards.
+Coding standards load conditionally by file type to keep context lean.
+Your project-level rules in .claude/rules/ take precedence over Pilot's built-ins.

 Built-in Rule Categories